smitha-m0507/smitha-m0507/README.md

 - Presented at Intel & NCERT – AI for Youth
 - Focused on inclusive AI & accessibility

+### MootCourt AI: Virtual Moot Court Assistant
+- All-in-one AI-powered platform designed to modernise how law students prepare for Moot Court Competitions
+- Uses advanced AI to act as a judge, engaging students in real-time spoken debate with a live analysis and score
+- Includes AI Support Mentor and a Penal Code Explorer for BNS

 ---

 ## Research & Presentations